auth0/docs/articles/libraries/lock-ios/v2/index.md

 ## Implementation of Lock Passwordless

-Lock Classic handles passwordless authentication using email and sms connections.
+Lock Passwordless handles passwordless authentication using email and sms connections.

 To show Lock, add the following snippet in your `UIViewController`.